ASteinheiser/PantrySweep/README.md

 # Pantry Sweep

-Pantry Sweep is an Android and iOS application that helps people clean out their pantries by suggesting delicious recipes from food they already have
+Pantry Sweep is an Android and iOS application that helps people clean out their pantries by suggesting delicious recipes from food they already have...

 ## Install
 ```